Upcoming Webinar

 • You can easily secure REST APIs with standard HTTPS protocols and establish a secure communication channel between clients and servers.
 Additionally, you can also implement authentication and authorization mechanisms to control access to resources.

-Challenges of REST APIs
+Challenges of working with REST APIs

 There is no doubt that REST APIs offer a host of benefits.
-However, that doesnt mean that they dont come with their own set of challenges.
+However, that doesn’t mean that they don’t come with their own set of challenges.
 Here are some of the common challenges associated with using REST APIs:

 1. Over-fetching or Under-fetching of Data: Clients may receive more data than needed (over-fetching) or not enough data (under-fetching) for a particular operation, which can lead to inefficient use of bandwidth and affect performance.